-The Community Engagement Aggregate Index increased from 77.4 in 2016 to 81.2 in 2016.
+In 2017 there was no data available.
+However the Community Engagement Aggregate Index increased from 77.4 in 2015 to 81.2 in 2016.
 This is approximately 4 points above the Australian schools' mean score.

 In relation to the section Community Engagement (2016 Parent Opinion Survey), there were improvements in all areas of Community Engagement, Learning Opportunities and Staff Engagement.
 However, parent's perception of student behaviour was lower than expected.
 This issue was raised during the school's 2014 review and has been flagged as an area that will be addressed.